morew4rd/apic/docs/README.md

 # APIC

+**THIS IS WIP.
+DON'T USE YET **

 ## Overview

-**THIS IS WIP**

-API definition language in C.
+API definition DSL in C.

-Define your API with C macros and generate:
-- C headers
-- Lua bindings
-- Documentation
-- (ANd possibly more)
+Use a basicly defined API structure.
+By default it can be used as a replacement for a header file.

+It can also be used for compile time reflection for types defined with this DSL.

 ## Example

 See `./test` directory.